ramjiiiitdm2011/student-performance-ml/README.md

 📘 Student Performance Prediction – End-to-End Machine Learning Web Application 🧠 Overview

 This project predicts student performance using Machine Learning techniques.
-By analyzing demographic, behavioral, and academic factors, the model estimates a student’s final score and uncovers insights that influence learning outcomes.
+By analyzing demographic, behavioral, and academic factors, the model estimates a student’s final score and provides insights that can support educational decisions.

+The project includes:

-✅ Complete ML pipeline
+End-to-end ML pipeline

-✅ Automated preprocessing & model training
+Automated preprocessing and model training

-✅ Saved model artifacts
+Saved model artifacts

-✅ Flask-based web application for real-time prediction
+Flask-based web application for real-time prediction

 🎯 Objectives

 Analyze factors affecting student performance

-Build a regression model to predict final scores
+Predict final exam scores

-Create a modular, scalable ML pipeline
+Build a modular, scalable ML pipeline

-Develop a user-friendly web interface for predictions
+Provide a web-based interface for user input and prediction

 📊 Dataset Description

-Each row represents a student with features affecting academic performance.
+Each record in the dataset represents a student and includes:

-Key Features

 Gender

 Race/Ethnicity

-Parental Education
+Parental Level of Education

 Lunch Type